-When the detail is required).
+Getting to the point quickly when communicating (whilst knowing when the detail is required).
 'I didn't have time to write a short letter so I wrote a long letter instead' is a quote I can only recently appreciate.
 Moving from an agency to client-side has taught me to be much more to the point.
 Obviously, this varies depending on what is being communicated but as a general principle, I wish I was more ruthless whilst agency-side in getting to the point (rather than spending too much time building up to it).
 On the brand side, especially when dealing with senior stakeholders who have little time, this is a skill that I was, thankfully, forced to become much better at. ●